jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/Before the HOL - Modern cloud apps.md

 > Note: Sometimes this image has IE ESC disabled, and sometimes it does not.

-1. On the new VM you just created, select the Server Manager icon
+1. On the new VM you just created, Click start and then the Server Manager.

     ![Screenshot of the Server Manager icon.](images/Setup/image4.png "Server Manager icon")